Stranger Things: The First Shadow: West End (2023–2026)

 On April 15, 2025, a documentary called Behind the Curtain: Stranger Things: The First Shadow, about the making of the play and its debut in the West End, was released on Netflix.

 In June 2025, director Justin Martin said that the audiences were very noisy compared to traditional theatre audiences.
 Surveys revealed that around 60 per cent of them had never been to the theatre, so they "eat popcorn throughout and just respond in a really natural way".

+On June 9, 2026, it was announced that the show would conclude its run at the Phoenix Theatre in the West End on December 27, 2026.
+In September 2026, it was reported that The Popinjay Cavalier would move into the Phoenix Theatre after Stranger Things: The First Shadow closes.

-Broadway (2025)
+Broadway (2025–2027)

 On August 6, 2024, it was announced that the show would transfer to Broadway in early 2025.
 Previews began at the Marquis Theatre on March 28, 2025, while the play's official opening date was on April 22, 2025.
 Louis McCartney was announced to be reprising the role of Henry Creel for the Broadway transfer in 2025.
+McCartney was nominated for Best Performance by an Actor in a Leading Role in a Play at the 2025 Tony Awards for his portrayal.
+Nicholas Eldridge was initially cast as Bob Newby but was replaced by Juan Carlos prior to debut.

+On June 9, 2026, it was announced that the show would conclude its run on Broadway on January 3, 2027.